 In the second quarter of 2020, malvertising threats remained 72% higher than the normal average as malicious cyber actors exploited opportunities resulting from the COVID-19 pandemic.

-A backdoor attack is a concealed technique used to bypass deployed encryption or authentication schemes in a network, embedded device, computer, or other digital products.
+A backdoor attack is a concealed technique that bypasses deployed encryption or authentication schemes in a network, embedded device, computer, or other digital products.

 Attackers execute backdoor attacks by planting malware, such as a trojan horse, in a remote part of a running software program or using a separate malicious program disguised as legitimate software.